precice/PreCICE.jl/README.md

 julia> using PreCICE
 ```

 Once the package is added you can directly access preCICE API commands in the Julia environment, for example `getVersionInformation()`.
-Alternative to the environment you can also inclue the package in your Julia script in the following way:
+Alternative to the environment you can also include the package in your Julia script in the following way:

 ```julia
 import Pkg; Pkg.add(url="https://github.com/precice/julia-bindings.git")